 How long can a suspension last?

 Suspensions cannot exceed “one month.”
 An exception exists for suspensions imposed under a separate law while criminal charges are pending, as discussed below.
 Arbitrators have interpreted “one month” to mean 30 calendar days.
-Although employers may not initially impose a suspension of longer than 30 days, it is not uncommon for an employee to accept an administrative leave of absence without pay as an alternative to dismissal.

 What procedural rights do I have before I’m suspended?